 1. HS5117 The Greek Tradition (1 unit): a compulsory core course consisting of twenty two-hour seminars by different tutors on important aspects of Greek history and culture from the archaic period to the modern era, placing emphasis on those elements which characterise Hellenic culture across the centuries:

-3. ONE 1-unit (20 credits) course or TWO half-unit (40 credits) optional courses from those offered at RHUL History Department (HS5219 Byzantium and the Crusades, HS5220 Byzantium and the Fourth Crusade) and Classics Department, King's College London, Classics Department and University College London, History Department.
+3. ONE full-unit (20 credits) optional course or TWO half-unit (40 credits) optional courses from those offered at RHUL History Department (HS5219 Byzantium and the Crusades, HS5220 Byzantium and the Fourth Crusade) and Classics Department, King's College London, Classics Department and University College London, History Department.

 4. HS5125 MA dissertation of 12,500-15,000 words on an approved subject, under the supervision of a member of the staff.

-RHUL applicants who are not awarded any of these studentships may apply for a George of Cyprus Bursary funded by the Ministry of Education and Culture of the Republic of Cyprus, or a Julian Chrysostomides Memorial Bursary or a Pat Macklin Memorial Bursary in Hellenic and Byzantine Studies funded by the Friends of the Hellenic Institute, to meet general expenses of studying.
+RHUL applicants who are not awarded any of these studentships may apply for a George of Cyprus Bursary funded by the Ministry of Education and Culture of the Republic of Cyprus, or a Julian Chrysostomides Memorial Bursary or a Pat Macklin Memorial Bursary in Hellenic and Byzantine Studies funded by the Friends of the Hellenic Instituite, or a Konstantinos Kokouzis Memorial Bursary funded by Mr Yiannis Chronopoulos (the latter Bursary is offered only to self-supported students) to meet general expenses of studying, research and/or maintenance.

 The Friends of the Hellenic Institute are also offering The John Penrose Barron Memorial Prize in Hellenic Studies in memory of the eminent Hellenist Professor J. P. Barron (1934-2006), former Master of St Peter's College, Oxford, Director of the Institute of Classical Studies, and Friend and member of the Steering Group of the Hellenic Institute at Royal Holloway College.
 The Prize is awarded to students who complete the MA History: Hellenic Studies with the mark of distinction.